Wealthsimple is Canada’s largest robo-advisor known for its low-cost automated investment portfolios.

-Interest rates on savings accounts have been in the doldrums for the better part of a decade, with accounts at the Big 5 banks offering clients no ‘real’ returns when inflation is taken into account.
-However, with the rise of online-only banks like EQ Bank and Tangerine, and digital wealth managers like Wealthsimple, savers now have a chance at earning premium interest rates.
+Interest rates on savings accounts have been in the doldrums for the better part of a decade, with accounts at the Big 5 banks offering clients no ‘real’ returns when inflation is considered.

-Whether it is to keep your general savings or to hold your emergency funds, here are some of the benefits of a Wealthsimple Smart Savings account:
+Whether it is to keep your general savings or to hold your emergency funds, the benefits of a Wealthsimple Save account are:

-2. Zero Fees: The posted interest rate is what you get and there are no hidden fees.
-Wealthsimple’s Smart Savings comes with unlimited free withdrawals.
+2. Zero Fees: The posted interest rate is what you get, and there are no hidden fees.
+Wealthsimple Save comes with unlimited free withdrawals.

-5. Wealthsimple Black Perks: If your assets (investment portfolio and/or savings) exceed $100,000, you become eligible for premium benefits including:
+4. Wealthsimple Black Perks: If your assets (investment portfolio and/or savings) exceed $100,000, you become eligible for premium benefits, including:

 - Free tax-loss harvesting service.